 How to install downloaded cumulative updates

 The downloaded cumulative update file is with the extension .msu.
 You can simply double-click the file to install the new update for Windows 10.
-But if you want more advanced options like silent installation, prevent restarting the system after installing the update, etc., you can use install switches.
-For this, you can install the update from command-line.
+But if you want more advanced options, like silent installation, prevent restarting the system after installing the update, etc., you can use install switches.
+To do this, you can install the update from command-line.
 Here are the steps involved:

 Please change the file path according to your own system.

-- If you want to install the update silently without disturbance, you can add /silent switch at the end of the command.
-And if you want the system to not restart after installing the update, you can add the /norestart switch.
-The complete command with these switches will become like this:
+If you want to install the update silently without disturbance, you can add /silent switch at the end of the command.
+If you want the system to not restart after installing the update, you can add the /norestart switch.
+The complete command with these switches will be like this:

 wusa C:\Username\Downloads\windows10.0-kb4507453-x64_79902381f303bd21104b0f9067c086e5dd6cd3f2.msu /silent /norestart